 WIBA IT has been following developments regarding the DBA Act for some time now.
-For example, we attended several Bovib knowledge sessions and we also visited the Binnenhof to discuss this special law.
-Last Friday the news came that the enforcement of this law will be suspended until at least January 1, 2020.
+For example, we attended several Bovib knowledge sessions and we also visited the Binnenhof to discuss this very special legislation.
+Last Friday we received news that the enforcement of this law will be suspended until at least January 1, 2020.
 What does this suspension mean for all freelancers of WIBA IT and in the Netherlands?

 The postponement of the monitoring of the DBA Act has been extended to January 1, 2020, according to Minister Koolmees (Social Affairs and Employment) and Secretary Snel (Finance) in a letter to the Dutch Parliament.
 The initial postponement was until July 1, 2018.
 So the government will have another 18 months to make sure everything runs smoothly.

 In the IT sector, that is relatively easy to demonstrate.
-Some jobs require a pretty unique knowledge, like Delphi and Hadoop, which often involved complex environments being built or adapted.
-And although there are other specialists who also have the required knowledge, they don’t to the same extent as an independent professional.
+Some jobs require pretty unique knowledge, like Delphi and Hadoop, which often involved complex environments being built or adapted.
+And although there are other specialists who also have the required knowledge, it is not to the same extent as an independent professional.

 Things are different for independent postmen working for a package delivery service, whose activities overlap with those of people who are on the organization’s payroll.
 The work is the same which means there is a situation that is in violation of the new legislation, in that freelancers are only brought in to fill the gaps.